Lead in Schools and Child Care Centers

 Don't enter work zones.
 If renovation work is happening in your school, avoid entering work zones.

 Make a report if you see unsafe renovation practices.
-Work zones should be clearly marked with sings and have plastic laid out to capture debris.
+Work zones should be clearly marked with signs and have plastic laid out to capture debris.
 Concerned about work in your school or child care center?
 Contact Wisconsin's Certification and Field Compliance Units to submit an anonymous report.

 Wash your hands before eating, drinking, or touching your mouth or face.